 The Meridian Police Department's Recruiting Team is comprised of experienced individuals who are dedicated to assisting applicants through each step of the hiring process.

-Current Assignment: Commander of the Professional Standards and Training Office
+Current Assignment: Lieutenant over the Professional Standards and Training Office

-Current Assignment: Sergeant, Professional Standards & Training Division
+Current Assignment: Sergeant of the Professional Standards and Training Office

 Officer Tavita Messenger was born and raised in Boise, Idaho.
 Following his graduation from Capital High School, Officer Messenger worked in low voltage wiring for a local cable company while he obtained a Bachelor's Degree through the University of Phoenix.
 Officer Messenger found his calling in law enforcement in 2014, and began his career with the Twin Falls Police.
-In 2016, Officer Messenger joined the Meridian Police Department, where he currently serves as a Field Training Officer and teaches in the Meridian-Nampa Joint Patrol Academy.
+In 2016, Officer Messenger joined the Meridian Police Department, where he served as a Field Training Officer.
+Officer Messenger was promoted to the position of Training Officer where he currently serves in the Meridian-Nampa Joint Training Academy.
 In his off time, Officer Messenger enjoys spending time with his family and serving in his church.